farlee2121/FsSpec/README.md

 - `Spec.predicate label pred`: Any predicate (`'a -> bool`) and a explanation/label
 - `Spec.minLength min`: set a minimum length for a string or any IEnumerable derivative
 - `Spec.maxLength max`: set a maximum length for a string or any IEnumerable derivative
+- `Spec.values values`: an explicit list of allowed values
+- `Spec.notValues values`: an explicit list of disallowed values

 ## Generation Limitations
 [![Nuget (with prereleases)](https://img.shields.io/nuget/v/fsspec.fscheck?label=NuGet%3A%20FsSpec.FsCheck)](https://www.nuget.org/packages/FsSpec.FsCheck)